As a mom and a registered nurse, I have turned to my writing to help my son get answers to his undiagnosed illness.

 There's no significant family medical history besides renal and liver cancer of his maternal father and maternal grandmother.

 Complete List of Symptoms

+My son's main complaint is an inability to eat and process almost all foods.
+He feels dreadfully sick after eating, has frequent belching, and has persistent insomnia due to constant and overall body discomfort.
 (The listed symptoms wax and wane, and some were at the onset of the illness, while others have lingered.)
-My son's main complaint is an inability to eat and process almost all foods.
-He feels dreadfully sick after eating, has frequent belching, and persistent insomnia due to the constant and overall body discomfort.
-The biggest concern is that he has severe muscle wasting, unintentional, and difficult-to-manage weight loss and is down to 134 pounds.
-This loss happened over the course of just three months.
-He reached the peak of his weight loss around late June to early July 2018 and has been able to hold steady in the 132-136-pound range by being diligent and aggressive with his daily caloric intake, despite the pain and discomfort that follows eating.
-He is hell-bent on beating whatever this is and is fighting hard against his body just to maintain his current BMI and trying to regain some muscle mass.
-If ever there was someone willing to fight for a diagnosis and a cure and to not give up, it's my son.
+The biggest concern is severe muscle wasting, unintentional, and difficult-to-manage weight loss, which is down to 134 pounds.
+This loss happened over just three months.
+He reached the peak of his weight loss around late June to early July 2018 and has been able to hold steady in the 132-136-pound range by being diligent and aggressive with his daily caloric intake, despite the pain and discomfort following eating.
+He is hell-bent on beating whatever this is and is fighting hard against his body to maintain his current BMI and trying to regain some muscle mass.
+If ever someone was willing to fight for a diagnosis and a cure and not give up, it's my son.

-His only significant diagnosis is SIBO, for which he is on a strict low FODMAP diet, but his care team is convinced that this is secondary to another primary diagnosis.
-He prefers to not take any over-the-counter or prescription medications at this time and has had allergic or unfavorable reactions to the rifaXIMIN XIFAXAN, the drug of choice for treating SIBO.
+His only significant diagnosis is SIBO, for which he is on a strict low FODMAP diet, but his care team feels convinced this is secondary to another primary diagnosis.
+He prefers not to take any over-the-counter or prescription medications at this time.
+He has had allergic or unfavorable reactions to the rifaXIMIN XIFAXAN, the drug of choice for treating SIBO.
 These are all of his symptoms:

 Listed in alphabetical order